 Drowning is among the leading causes of death in individuals with ASD.
 Over 90% of total death reports in children with ASD under 14 was a result of accidental drowning.1

 Why is swimming so beneficial for swimmers with ASD?

-- Swimming fulfils many sensory needs in a low stimulation environment
+- Swimming fulfils many sensory needs in a low stimulus environment

 - The repetitive nature of swimming has multiple therapeutic benefits

 - Gross Motor output - an outcome of swimming - is an essential self-regulation tool for individuals with ASD

-- Swimming often results in increased coordination, mobility and balance
+- Frequent swimming often results in increased coordination, mobility and balance

-- Swimming can achieve cognitive benefits (including increased communication skills) through skill development
+- Swimming generates opportunities for further cognitive benefits, including increased communication skills, through skill development

 - Swimming results in increased fitness, joint stability and muscle strength and tone

-- Swimming can assist in training body sensation, body awareness, joint position, spatial awareness and posture control
+- Swimming can assist in training an individual in body sensation, body awareness, joint position, spatial awareness and posture control

 - Swimming provides a social outlet